Readable Schedule Types

 ./intouch_import.py ./task_exports/ \ --name-prefix "migrated_"

-Export tasks via schtasks /query /xml, point the CLI at the directory, get a native InTouch schedule per task.
+Export tasks via schtasks /query /xml, point the CLI at the directory, get a native InTouch AI schedule per task.

 Schedules Your Team Can Read